-It is important to note that the homeowner alone must register for the FIT, Scotia Homes cannot do this.
-This is a relatively simple process of contacting the energy supplier (British Gas at the time of handover, although you may wish to move to another supplier) and requesting that they register your details under the FIT scheme.
-For this, you will need the MCS certificate as a minimum, which is part of the handover pack.
+It is important to note that the homeowner alone must register for a SEG tariff via their energy utility supplier/s, Scotia Homes cannot do this.
+For this, you may need the MCS certificate, which is part of the handover pack.